Public fears about football and neurodegenerative disease have swept far beyond the science.

 In boxers’ CTE, the connection between brain pathology and symptoms is typically easier to see.
 A visible loss of important, pigmented neurons from the small midbrain region called the substantia nigra—one of the first parts of the brain to take a hit in Parkinson’s disease—is a common aspect of the neuropathology and one that clearly corresponds to parkinsonian movement impairments.
 Shrinkage of other brain structures is often evident too.
 In football CTE, however, no study has ever convincingly demonstrated a connection between the principal marker of the condition in the brain—the tau tangles—and the supposed clinical features such as suicidality and dementia.
 Even in Alzheimer’s research, scientists despite strong suspicions have never shown conclusively that tau tangles per se cause the massive losses of synapses and neurons that bring about Alzheimer’s dementia.
 Some scientists suspect that the large protein aggregates seen in neurodegenerative diseases are often relatively benign, and that the actual neurodegeneration—for the clinically real diseases, that is—is driven instead by smaller, less detectable aggregates.

-To my knowledge, the popular media stories about CTE have never mentioned this central caveat about tau-tangle pathology.
-In fact they typically assert that the presence of these protein aggregates equals disease.
+To my knowledge, the popular media stories about CTE have never mentioned any of the known caveats about tau-tangle pathology.
+In fact they typically assert that the presence of these large protein aggregates equals disease.
 Here are some representative sentences from the book version of League of Denial, with the dubious assertions italicized:

 She [McKee] pointed out the brown splotches representing neurofibrillary tangles of tau protein that had suffocated the cells.
 This always had been the most powerful evidence.
 The tangles were indisputable signs of disease, and there was little or no beta-amyloid, which meant it wasn’t Alzheimer’s.

 It also has become clear in the past decade that modest numbers of tau tangles normally accumulate in the human brain as it ages, and don’t necessarily cause symptoms, and therefore shouldn’t necessarily be considered a sign of disease.
 Scientists recently proposed giving this phenomenon a specific clinical name: primary age-related tauopathy (PART):

 Many autopsy studies have reported brains with neurofibrillary tangles that are indistinguishable from those of Alzheimer’s disease, in the absence of amyloid plaques. . . .
 Symptoms in persons with PART usually range from normal to amnestic cognitive changes, with only a minority exhibiting profound impairment.
 Because cognitive impairment is often mild, existing clinicopathologic designations, such as “tangle-only dementia” and “tangle-predominant senile dementia”, are imprecise and not appropriate for most subjects.
 PART is almost universally detectable at autopsy among elderly individuals . . . [italics mine]